GMAT Vs GRE: What Do INSEAD, LBS, HEC Paris Other Top B-Schools Really Think?

 Our GMAT average has been relatively flat over the past years.
 At times, there will be candidates who we admit knowing that their GMAT does not reflect their abilities.
 Such candidates can enrich the class at the price of bringing the GMAT average of the school down.

-We use GMAT scores to help us to recruit students from a diverse range of backgrounds.
-The test is a good indicator of someone's potential to thrive in an intense learning environment regardless of what country they grew up in or what school they went to.
+We use GMAT/GRE scores to help us to recruit students from a diverse range of backgrounds.
+The tests are a good indicator of someone's potential to thrive in an intense learning environment regardless of what country they grew up in or what school they went to.

-Based on our experience, individuals who earn higher GMAT scores are more likely to be successful in a one-year MBA program.
-A high GMAT score indicates not only that they will be able to grasp complex ideas, but that they will be able to do it quickly – which is vital to keep up with the pace of our full-time program.
+Based on our experience, individuals who earn higher GMAT/GRE scores are more likely to be successful in a one-year MBA program.
+A high GMAT/GRE score indicates not only that they will be able to grasp complex ideas, but that they will be able to do it quickly – which is vital to keep up with the pace of our full-time program.

 The GMAT has been the industry standard in business schools for many years.
-The GRE test is becoming more widely accepted in this sector, but it still has a way to go.
-We are looking at the GRE with interest as it continues to gain traction with business schools, and may consider using it in the future.
+The GRE test is becoming more widely accepted in this sector and continues to gain traction with business schools.

-This article was originally published in August 2016 and updated in June 2018 and March 2020.
+This article was originally published in August 2016 and updated October 2020.